Hydrocarbon gas liquids facts

 The total amount of hydrocarbon gas liquids exported in 2019 was 243.8 thousand barrels per day.
 Canada also imported 48.6 thousand barrels per day.

 Supply and demand excludes condensates and pentanes plus, which are included as part of crude oil, and includes refinery-produced LPGs.

-Gas processing plant production of hydrocarbon gas liquids in 2018 was 605 thousand barrels per day.
-Alberta has the largest share of production at 86%, British Columbia follows with 12%, Saskatchewan with 2%, and Nova Scotia with 0.3%.
+Gas processing plant production of hydrocarbon gas liquids in 2019 was 682 thousand barrels per day.
+Alberta has the largest share of production at 85%, British Columbia follows with 13%, and Saskatchewan with 2%.